Types of owl discussions are much easier to explain than their other raptor counterparts.

 A relative, the Long-eared Owl resided year round in many areas of the West.
 During winter, some of the population scatters to areas south and east.

-Here’s a quick review of the owls with a more limited range, starting with another norther species, the Boreal Owl.
+Here’s a quick presentation of owl pictures that show the owl species with a more limited range, starting with another norther species, the Boreal Owl.

 They fit in the smaller owl category, not growing above a foot in height.
 They call the Boreal Forests of the North and Rocky Mountain regions home.